loic-ponger/CentHORD/README.md

  - Optional neighbor merging

 Nearby long diagonals can be merged (--merge_diagonals).
-Two thresholds (--merge_mode) are implemented to define "nearby" diagonales:
+Two thresholds (--merge_mode, default="fixed") are implemented to define "nearby" diagonales:
-- diagonals separated by less than N monomers (--merge_gap)
+- diagonals separated by less than N monomers (--merge_gap "fixed", default=5)
-- diagonals separated by less than N % of the shorter diagonal (--merge_gap again) The diagonals are saved into a CSV file.
+- diagonals separated by less than N % of the shorter diagonal (--merge_gap "relative") The diagonals are saved into a CSV file.